newrelic-experimental/newrelic-incident-analysis-node/README.md

 ## License
 [Project Name] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
->[If applicable: The [project name] also uses source code from third-party libraries.
+>[If applicable: The newrelic-incident-analysis-node also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]